Skip to contents

 alpha

-A numeric value specifying the transparency of the plot.
+A numeric value between 0 and 1 specifying the transparency of the heatmap cells.

 seed